Alexander Borodin: Chamber music

 No other member of the Balakirev circle identified himself so much with absolute music as did Borodin in his two string quartets, in addition to his many earlier chamber compositions.
 As a cellist, he was an enthusiastic chamber music player, an interest that increased during his chemical studies in Heidelberg between 1859 and 1861.
 This early period yielded, among other chamber works, a string sextet and a piano quintet.
 Borodin based the thematic structure and instrumental texture of his pieces on those of Felix Mendelssohn.

 During 1875 Borodin started his First String Quartet, much to the displeasure of Mussorgsky and Vladimir Stasov; the other members of The Five were known to be hostile to chamber music.
 The First Quartet demonstrates mastery of the string quartet form.
 Borodin's Second Quartet, written in 1881, displays strong lyricism, as in the third movement's popular "Nocturne."
 While the First Quartet is richer in changes of mood, the Second Quartet has a more uniform atmosphere and expression.

 Personal life and death

 He married Ekaterina Protopopova, a pianist, during 1863, with whom he adopted several daughters.
 Music remained a secondary vocation for Borodin besides his main career as a chemist and physician.
-He suffered poor health, having overcome cholera and several minor heart failures.
-He died suddenly during a ball at the academy, and was interred in Tikhvin Cemetery at the Alexander Nevsky Monastery in Saint Petersburg.
+He suffered poor health, having overcome cholera and several minor heart attacks.
+He died suddenly during a ball and was interred in the Tikhvin Cemetery at the Alexander Nevsky Monastery in Saint Petersburg.